sedadenboer/RailNL/README.md

 ## Getting started
 ### Prerequisits
-This program is fully written in Python (version 3.8.10) and to run the code you will need some dependencies that can be installed with the follwoing line of code:
+This program is fully written in [Python (3.8.10)](https://www.python.org/downloads/) and to run the code you will need some dependencies that can be installed with the follwoing line of code:

 `pip install -r requirements.txt`

 ### Testing
-The algorithms can be run with main.py.
+The algorithms can be run with `python main.py`.
 This file will ask for user input in which you can specify which algorithm you want to run and you can specify parameters dependent on which algorithm you're choosing.
 The maps and data of line management solutions will be saved in /results/[algorithm]/[Holland/National] and the (statistical) results will be saved to /plots.

 The following diagram displays all the options and combinations that can be run: